roberto-belardo/web-curriculum/README.md

 Web curriculum is a simple html based Curriculum Vitae you can edit with your personal details and put online.

 ####History
-I initially started developing this project because i wanted to
+I initially started developing this project because i wanted to submit a nice and elegant Cover Letter for some amazing development job position.
+Then i realized it may be useful to someone else. :)

 ####Components
 To start writing your own web curriculum, edit the following files: